Hello and welcome to this list of 25 tithes and offering message ideas.

 “When you reap the harvest of your land, you shall not wholly reap the corners of your field when you reap, nor shall you gather any gleaning from your harvest.
 You shall leave them for the poor and for the stranger: I am the Lord your God.”

 It didn’t make much business sense – it was like leaving money on the ground!

-(You’ll notice they still planted seed right to the edges but then didn’t harvest it.)
+(They still planted seed right to the edges but then didn’t harvest it.)

-5. $0.02 more than $1 million?
+5. $0.02 More Than $1 Million?

 “Sitting across from the offering box, he was observing how the crowd tossed money in for the collection.
 Many of the rich were making large contributions.